Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: MILP Formulation

 \section{MILP Formulation}

-In this section, we will formulate Problem \ref{problem:main} as a MILP.
-This will involve a set of variables and linear constraints.
-Consider an IOP with $n$ grid cells.
-The set of cells is given by $C = \{c_1,c_2,\ldots,c_n\}$, where $c_i \in C$ is a temporary variable representing a grid cell.
-We start by introducing an operator $\mathrm{orient}(c_i) \in \{H, V\}$ for each grid cell $c_i$ to represent its orientation of coverage (horizontal or vertical).
-We will also introduce a series of variables that bound the number of ranks covering the grid cells.
-The goal of the MILP is then to compute the orientations of grid cells that minimize the number of ranks.
+In this section, we formulate Problem \ref{problem:main} as a mixed integer linear program (MILP), which involves a set of variables and linear constraints.
+Consider an IOP with $n$ grid cells, each of which is represented by a variable $c_i$ in $C = \{c_1,c_2,\ldots,c_n\}$.
+We start by introducing an operator $\mathrm{orient}(c_i) \in \{H, V\}$ for each grid cell $c_i$ to represent its coverage orientation ($H$ for horizontal or $V$ for vertical).
+We also introduce a series of variables that bound the number of ranks in the final partition.
+The goal of this MILP is to compute the orientations of grid cells that minimize the number of ranks.

-Next, we introduce the concept of neighbouring grid cells to help us represent the number of ranks and construct the objective function to minimize the number of ranks.
-We do this by adding a set of constraints that can be interpreted as a series of merges for neighbouring grid cells.
-We call a grid cell \textit{merge-able} with its neighbour if: (i) the cell and its horizontal neighbour are horizontally oriented, or (ii) the cell and its vertical neighbour are vertically oriented.
-The rank partition is therefore a function of the assigned cell orientations.
-Fig. \ref{fig:rankintuition} illustrates the intuition of using orientations to determine ranks.
+Next, we use the concept of neighbouring grid cells to help represent each rank and construct the objective function to minimize the number of ranks.
+We do this by formulating constraints that can be interpreted as a series of merges for neighbouring cells.
+We call a grid cell \emph{merge-able} with its neighbour if: (i) the cell and its horizontal neighbour are horizontally oriented, or (ii) the cell and its vertical neighbour are vertically oriented.{\blue A rank is obtained by merging a set of merge-able cells, and so the rank partition of the IOP depends on the assigned cell orientations.} Fig.~\ref{fig:rankintuition} illustrates the intuition of determining ranks from orientations.

-We now work towards constructing a set of operators that count the number of ranks for a given set of oriented grid cells.
-The following lemma highlights a useful relationship for this task.

-\begin{lemma} In any minimal rank partition, each rank terminates at cells with less than two merge-able neighbours. \end{lemma}

-\begin{proof} By definition, each grid cell in the IOP can have at most two merge-able neighbours across an axis.
+We now work towards constructing a set of operators that count the ranks for a given set of oriented cells.
+The following lemma highlights a useful relationship for this task. \begin{lemma} In any minimal rank partition, each rank terminates at cells with less than two merge-able neighbours. \end{lemma} \begin{proof} By definition, each grid cell in the IOP can have at most two merge-able neighbours across an axis.
 Let $R = (r_1, r_2, \ldots, r_k)$ be an ordered set of $k$ similarly-oriented cells $r_i \in C$ representing a rank along an axis.
 By our definition of $R$, these cells are connected in a sequential order $(r_1, r_2, \ldots, r_k)$.